 Is flarestack actually working?
-If you've already run the precomputation, you can check the functionality of flarestack with unit tests.
+You can check the functionality of flarestack with unit tests.
 There are a suite of unit tests to cover flarestack functionality, which can be run from the base flarestack directory with:

 python -m unittest discover tests/

-Flarestack is currently used for internal IceCube analysis based on MC-based methods, as outlined in analysis READMEs.
+flarestack is currently used for internal IceCube analysis using unpublished Monte Carlo simulations, as outlined in analysis READMEs.
 Additional analysis of public IceCube data using effective areas would be possible with this code, but this feature has not been tested or fully developed.
 Any use of this code for public data is done without the endorsement of the IceCube collaboration.